noisebridge/PythonClass/README.md

 The pace of the courses will be fast, and the materials will be available online 24/7.
 We plan to frequently repeat modules with new twists as we iterate over course materials.

-A major PyClass is to break down the courses into independent units.
+A major PyClass goal is to break down the courses into independent units.
 In other words, you won't fall behind if you miss a week.
 Sounds good, right?

 To best experience the course, spend a short time reviewing the course materials before you come in.
 If you wish to know this week's courses, please join the mailing list and send an email out to PyClass@googlegroups.com